 - Variations: Chocolatine, used in some southern regions of France.

-Some would argue that a pain au chocolat (literally translated chocolate bread) is the same thing as a chocolate croissant, so why isn’t it called that in French?
+One particular order at a French bakery can be confusing.
+Some would argue that a pain au chocolat (literally translated chocolate bread) is the same thing as a chocolate croissant, so why isn't it called that in French?
 In fact, in the past, the dough they used to make pain au chocolat was much more bread-like, not as flaky as the modern croissant.
-You’ll find lots of variation among different bakers in France, some use actual croissant dough (it probably makes the baking process a bit more efficient), while others are more old fashioned and use a denser, less airy dough.
+You'll find lots of variation among different bakers in France, some use actual croissant dough (it probably makes the baking process a bit more efficient), while others are more old fashioned and use a denser, less airy dough.

 The term Viennoiserie describes carb-a-licious treats that fall somewhere between bread and pastries – that includes the croissant and pain au chocolat, but also these wonderful friends below: